-Special requirements apply when candidate committees expend committee funds to reimburse a candidate for their use of personal funds for campaign committee expenses.
+Special requirements apply when candidate committees expend committee funds to reimburse a candidate.
+The candidate must use personal funds.
 The initial expenditure must be reported during the time period it was made.
-The reimbursement must be made within 90 days of the purchase when the candidate used personal funds.
+The reimbursement must be made within 90 days of the purchase where the candidate used personal funds.
 This includes mileage and similar travel reimbursements.
 The expenditure of committee funds must be reported on the date of the expenditure of the committee funds.

 If the candidate is not reimbursed within 90 days of the purchase the candidate committee cannot expend funds to reimburse the candidate.
-The committee would amend the report where the "in-kind" expenditure was reported, remove the "In-kind expenditure" and report the value of purchase as an "in-kind contribution" from the candidate to the committee.
+The committee would amend the report where the "in kind" expenditure was reported, remove the "In kind expenditure" and report the value of purchase as an "in kind contribution" from the candidate to the committee.
 Rule 2.43.

-Matt, a candidate for school district office, spent \$500 of his personal funds for campaign signs to ABC, Inc. The expenditure was made on January 1, 2024.
-Matt provides the receipt to the Committee Treasurer as it is a committee record and the Treasurer reports an "in-kind expenditure" to ABC, Inc. On February 1, 2024 the committee expends \$500 in committee funds to reimburse Matt.
-The Committee reports the expenditure by the committee as a "candidate reimbursement" showing Matt as the recipient.
+Matt, a candidate for state office, spent \$500 of his personal funds for campaign signs to ABC, Inc. The expenditure was made on January 1, 2024.
+Matt provides the receipt to the Committee Treasurer as it is a committee record and the Treasurer reports an "in-kind expenditure" by Matt.
+On February 1, 2024 the committee expends \$500 in committee funds to reimburse Matt.
+The Committee reports the expenditure by the committee as a "candidate reimbursement".